Seniors enjoy discounts for just about everything. Did you know that can even include the cost of higher education?

 That’s what makes the Donovan Scholarship, which covers tuition and mandatory course fees, extra-special.
 It is only available for adults age 65 and up taking academic, on-campus classes.
 (There is “limited availability” for online classes.)

 Other than age and the availability of space in classes, the tuition program is fairly flexible.
-As a Donovan Scholar, you can audit classes without earning credit.
-Or, you can earn credit even if you’re not working toward a degree.
-Or, take courses as a degree-seeking student.
+As a Donovan Scholar, you can audit classes without earning credit, earn credit even if you’re not working toward a degree, or take courses as a degree-seeking student.
 It’s up to you.

 If you’re working toward a degree you’ll need to meet admissions requirements.
 But there are no educational requirements to audit undergraduate academic classes.

 9. University of Maryland at College Park

 Through the Golden ID Program, the University of Maryland at College Park waives tuition for residents 60 years of age and older.
 Some other fees apply, however.

 If you meet the university’s admission requirements and space is available, you may register for courses in both degree-seeking and non-degree-seeking programs, including at the graduate level.

-The program allows Golden ID Card Program participants to take up to three courses per semester and take advantage of academic services including library usage.
+The program allows Golden ID Program participants to take up to three courses per semester and take advantage of academic services including library usage.